cbanger/comp305week8/README.md

 # comp305week8
 MVC / MySQL Demo program

-The zip file contains the Java project that was developed in class, Friday Mar 6.
+This repo contains the Java project that was developed in class, Friday Mar 6.
 The project uses the sample travel MySQL database that comes with NetBeans.
 A small number of (3-4) errors have been deliberately introduced to the code.